Peridynamics.jl public API

 Pos.-dep.
 BC on velocity: point_set=all_points, dim=2

-velocity_ic!(body, set_name, dim, value)
+— Functionvelocity_ic!(body, set_name, dim, value)

 velocity_ic!(fun, body, set_name, dim)

-Specifies velocity initial conditions for points of the set set_name in body.
-The value of the initial condition is specified before time integration.
-If a function fun is specified, then the value is with that function.
+of the initial condition is specified before time integration.
+If a function fun

 Arguments